gdewael/maldi-nn/maldi_nn/reproduce/README.md

 options:
-  -h, --help            show this help message and exit --mode {vanilla,negpeaksampler,intensitymlm,onlyclf,onlyshf}
+  -h, --help            show this help message and exit --mode {vanilla,negpeaksampler,intensitymlm,intensitymlm_ce,mzmlm_ce,onlyclf,onlyshf}
-                        Maldi Transformer training mode, choices: {vanilla, negpeaksampler, intensitymlm, onlyclf, onlyshf} Note that negpeaksampler requires to run reproduce.estimate_peak_distr first. (default: vanilla) --n_peaks int         Number of peaks (default: 200) --p float             shuffle freq (default: 0.15) --lmbda float         Lambda.
-This is the probability with which to apply the spec id loss per step. (default: 0.01) --lmbda2 float        Additionally, fixed multiplier to apply to the spec id loss. (default: 1.0) --steps float         steps (default: 500000) --batch_size int      batch size per gpu, effective batch size is this value times the number of gpus. (pytorch ddp). (default: 512)
+                        Maldi Transformer training mode, choices: {vanilla, negpeaksampler, intensitymlm, intensitymlm_ce, mzmlm_ce, onlyclf, onlyshf} Note that negpeaksampler requires to run reproduce.estimate_peak_distr first. (default: vanilla)
+  --n_peaks int         Number of peaks (default: 200) --p float             shuffle freq (default: 0.15) --lmbda float         Lambda.
+This is the probability with which to apply the spec id loss per step. (default: 0.01) --prop boolean        Sample peaks to shuffle/mask proportional to intensity. (default: False) --lmbda2 float        Additionally, fixed multiplier to apply to the spec id loss. (default: 1.0) --steps float         steps (default: 500000) --batch_size int      batch size per gpu, effective batch size is this value times the number of gpus. (pytorch ddp). (default: 512)
   --lr float            Learning rate. (default: 0.0005) --num_workers int     Number of workers in dataloader.
 Reduce to alleviate CPU. (default: 4) --devices literal_eval
                         devices to use.
-Input an integer to specify a number of gpus or a list e.g. [1] or [0,1,3] to specify which gpus.
+Input an integer to specify a number of gpus or a list e.g. [1] or [0,1,3] to specify which gpus. (default: 1)
-                        (default: 1)
+  --mlm_ce_bins int     Only used when using `mzmlm_ce`, `intensitymlm_ce` (default: 18000)
 ```

 </details>